Outsourcing IT Department vs. In-House IT: Everything You Need to Know

 Greater Breadth of Service Derived from a Greater Pool of Talents

-Additionally, outsourcing delivers faster response times for service requests as well as better customer support since experienced professionals are taking care of the problem.
-This improved customer service will ultimately result in better customer satisfaction levels and fewer disruptions to daily operations when issues arise.
+Additionally, outsourcing delivers faster response times for service requests as well as better support, since experienced professionals are taking care of the problem.
+This improved service will ultimately result in better satisfaction levels and fewer disruptions to daily operations when issues arise.
+According to JumpCloud’s MSP statistics report, SMBs using MSPs reported a 29% improvement in IT infrastructure uptime and 18% cost savings from outsourced services.

 With an MSP, you get access to subject matter experts who specialize in a variety of tasks and functions.
-These pros are far more capable of tackling complex challenges than the average jack-of-all-trades personnel found within in-house departments.
+These specialists are far more capable of tackling complex challenges than the average jack-of-all-trades personnel you’d find in an in-house department.
+And they won’t leave you stuck when someone takes a vacation, calls in sick, or suddenly quits.
+That’s a risk you can’t afford to overlook.

-Even with an existing in-house department, MSPs can still prove very useful as they can supplement IT support when needed, reducing time-consuming slowdowns.
+Even with an existing in-house department, MSPs can still prove very useful.
+They can supplement your IT support when it’s needed, reducing time-consuming slowdowns.
+If you’re weighing the differences between reactive and proactive IT, our break-fix vs managed services comparison explains why the proactive model wins for most SMBs.

-In short, with an MSP you have access to specialists and more availability – two factors that put them ahead of the curve compared to traditional in-house IT persons.
+In short, with an MSP you’ve got access to specialists and better availability — two factors that put them ahead of the curve compared to traditional in-house IT staff.

 Potential Downsides of Outsourcing Your IT Department